Section 0: Cybernetic Eyes

 The Federation of Northern Wholefood Collectives

 The FNWC began in the mid 1970's as a result of Reg Tayler's agreement with the wholefood shops in the north of England to buy their goods through him and thus to establish a co-operative warehouse (Suma).

 Once Suma was in business the number of wholefood shops in the region began to grow and over a two year period around 60 retail co-operatives were set up, all buying from Suma.

 The FNWC was the umbrella for all of these co-ops, and monthly meeting were held to discuss the kind of goods and services which Suma should offer, to welcome the new shops which had been set up and to attempt to direct the future course of the Federation.

-The rapid growth and success of the Federation led to a mood of optimism, and it was not uncommon for people to express the feeling that co-ops had finally managed to make a real impact on society.
-At that time Co-ops were handling around 60% of the wholefood business in the UK (according to The Grocer trade magazine).
+The rapid growth and success of the Federation led to a mood of optimism, and it was not uncommon for people to express the feeling that co-operatives had finally managed to make a real impact on society.
+At that time co-operatives were handling around 60% of the wholefood business in the UK (according to The Grocer trade magazine).

 The Federation began to put a levy on all its sales and managed to collect several thousand pounds over a period of a few months.

 The possibility of a number of regional warehouses was raised, as the number and geographical spread of the shops was growing.
 Clearly a local warehouse would provide the best service, but the economies of scale militated in favour of a large central warehouse, and Suma had just moved to a large new premises and needed the support of all the shops in the federation.

 It was around this time that the FNWC began to decline.
 This was partly because Suma had become well established and thus one of the aims of the Federation had been achieved, but also because there seemed to be a lack of direction as to where to go next.

 The money which had been raised all went to pay the debts of a restaurant in York, and thus the opportunity to invest in strengthening the FNWC was lost.